 - As licensure is required for employment in the State of Michigan, Dorsey School of Beauty will pay the cost one time for graduates of this program to challenge the state licensure exam, contingent upon the graduate meeting Dorsey School of Beauty’s exam preparation requirements.

 A career as a cosmetology instructor offers a diversity of employment options.
 Those trained in this field (once they are licensed) may find entry-level employment as cosmetology and nail technician instructors, school directors, state board members, and state board inspectors.
 Jobs in this specialty can be found in trade and beauty schools, community colleges, and other types of higher learning or career training institutions.

-Enroll in the Cosmetology Instructor program at Dorsey Schools today and get the career training you need to begin your journey towards becoming a cosmetology instructor.
+Enroll in the Cosmetology Instructor program at Dorsey School of Beauty today and get the career training you need to begin your journey towards becoming a cosmetology instructor.

-To learn more about the Cosmetology Instructor program at Dorsey Schools, call 888-422-1188 or contact us.
+To learn more about the Cosmetology Instructor program at Dorsey School of Beauty, call 888-422-1188 or contact us.